The “Birdcage” Microphone

-As the 1930s were drawing to a close…Bell Labs developed an excellent microphone design that was to come into direct competition with RCA’s model 77 series that we covered previously.
-Up to this point Western Electric, the manufacturing arm of Bell Telephone, had only built omnidirectional or non-directional mikes.
-Bell Telephone laboratories needed to come up with something new.
+As the 1930s were drawing to a close Bell Labs developed an excellent microphone design that was to come into direct competition with RCA’s model 77 series that we covered previously.
+Up to this point Western Electric, the manufacturing arm of Bell Telephone, had only built omnidirectional or nondirectional mics.
+They needed to come up with something new.

 The original idea from Bell Labs was to develop a microphone that would be useful in PA sound systems to prevent feedback under poor acoustical conditions.
 One sound system that had bad acoustics was the US Congressional chamber.
-Various mikes had been tried to no avail.
-Western Electric did a test in the chamber with the 639 and the sound greatly improved.(4) The 639 mikes were used for decades in the Congressional Hall.
-This mike became a favorite in the broadcast and motion picture industries as well.
+Various mics had been tried to no avail.
+Western Electric did a test in the chamber with the 639 and the sound greatly improved.
+The 639 mics were used for decades in the Congressional Hall.
+This mic became a favorite in the broadcast and motion picture industries as well.

 When the United Nations building was first opened in New York Western Electric supplied all the microphones used in the General Assembly hall.
 There were 3 model 639s on the main desk up front and many model 633 Saltshakers used at each nations delegation position in the hall.

-The 639 “Birdcage” was a favorite with announcers and disc jockeys…they loved the deep solid lows and the crisp high frequency pick up of their voices.
+The 639 “Birdcage” was a favorite with announcers and disc jockeys; they loved the deep solid lows and the crisp high frequency pick up of their voices.

-So there you have it…a brief story of one of the great American made high quality microphones of the “Golden Age”…the Western Electric/Altec model 639 “Birdcage”.
+So there you have it, a brief story of one of the great American made high quality microphones of the “Golden Age,” the Western Electric/Altec model 639 “Birdcage”.